BeyondMafia/BeyondMafia-Integration/docs/role-creation-guide.md

 **Priority**

-Most actions will only be resolved at the end of a state, most notably at the end of the night.
+Most actions will only be resolved at the end of a state, e.g. at the end of the night.

 - Actions are queued based on their priority value, which you can refer to in `Games/types/Mafia/const/Priority.js`.
 - As much as possible, use a default priority already available, UNLESS the role has complex interactions with other roles, e.g. roleblock, disguise, swap roles.
+Complex roles should be unique priority values so the resolution is definite.
+- All actions are first enqueued, and once the queue is filled the actions are executed sequentially.

 **Instant Action**